Harbour-Enterprises/SuperDoc/packages/super-editor/src/components/link-click/README.md

 - Users can edit URL, change link text, or remove the link
 - Users can open the link in a new tab if desired
 - Consistent UX between legacy and layout-engine rendering
+- Internal anchor links (e.g., TOC entries) navigate to the target section instead of opening the popover

 ## Testing